Pawel762/CEBD1160-Project/README.md

 ![matrix](chart/heatmap-all.png)

-I decided to remove 'hue'(the target), 'class','alcohol','ash','magnesium','nonflavanoid_phenols','proanthocyanins' and 'proline' running the model didn't show a major improvement.
-Perhaps I could add more properties.
-With the time allowed, this is the best I cando.
+I decided to remove 'hue'(the target), 'class','alcohol','ash' and 'magnesium' running the model didn't show a major improvement.
 I will be adding cross validation and experiment other regression algorithm.

 ### References